 Tool Setup Enterprise Architect is a sophisticated and powerful platform that can be used as an Architectural Repository.
 The platform consists of a wide range of tools that can be used from the set up and management of the program, through the creation of the architectures themselves to the governance of the implementation initiatives that realize the architectures.
 The platform has great flexibility and can be configured in a variety of ways, allowing each architecture program and team to get the most benefit from the tool.
 It is recommended to have an administrator and librarian role responsible for setting up the tool with the most appropriate configurations.
 These sections list some of the most important things to set up, which can be done prior to starting to develop architectures or after some of the work has commenced.
-Security Enterprise Architect has a powerful role based security system that is designed to encourage collaboration between modelers.
-The security system can be used to restrict updates to portions of the model but it cannot restrict the view of a part of the model.
-User and Groups can be defined and both can be assigned any number of built-in permissions.
-The security system has two different modes (a completely locked or a completely open model) and at setup a choice can be made between the two modes.
-Model users can be setup by importing users from Active Directory which then allows single sign to Enterprise Architect (a user won't be challenged for credentials when opening Enterprise Architect) using Windows Authentication.
-Typical Groups might be: Administrators, Librarians, Modelers, Viewers.
+Security Enterprise Architect has a powerful role-based security system that is designed to encourage collaboration between modelers.
+The security system can be used to restrict updates to portions of the model, but it cannot restrict the view of a part of the model.
+Users and Groups can be defined, and both can be assigned any number of built-in permissions.
+The security system has two different modes (a completely locked or a completely open model) and at set up a choice can be made between the two modes.
+Model users can be set up by importing users from Active Directory, which then allows single sign in to Enterprise Architect (a user will not be challenged for credentials when opening Enterprise Architect) using Windows Authentication.
+Typical Groups might be: Administrators, Librarians, Modelers and Viewers.

-It is typically the role of an administrator or librarian that would manage security There are a number of other facilities that require security to be setup before they can be used including: Model Mail, and Resource Allocation.
+It is typically the role of an administrator or librarian to manage security There are a number of other facilities that require security to be set up before they can be used, including Model Mail and Resource Allocation.

 Learn More: Security

 Reference Data

-Reference data is used to configure a number of aspects of Enterprise Architect such as drop down lists.
-The tool comes with a set of reference data that can be used out of the box but it is recommended to review this data and configure it to make it fit for a particular team's purposes.
-An example is that each element has a Status property which is displayed in a drop down list on the element's property sheet (or in the Properties window).
+Reference data is used to configure a number of aspects of Enterprise Architect, such as drop down lists.
+The tool comes with a set of reference data that can be used out of the box, but it is recommended to review this data and configure it to make it fit for a particular team's purposes.
+An example is that each element has a Status property that is displayed in a drop down list on the element's property sheet (or in the Properties window).

-The list of statuses and other reference data can be configured and any number of statuses can be defined and then assigned to elements in the repository.
+The list of statuses and other reference data can be configured, and any number of statuses can be defined and then assigned to elements in the repository.

-Learn More: Reference Data Package Structure The Package Structure defines the anatomy of the repository and defining the layout of this structure will help with navigation and other facilities that work at a package level such as Baselines, Version Control, Documentation and more.
-The structure of the packages in the repository can be changed at any time and elements can be freely moved around between packages if needed.
-It is however good practice to spend some time creating a well structured repository at the time of setup as this will facilitate good modeling behavior and assist newcomers with locating elements and packages in the repository.
-It is typically a librarian or administrator who will setup and maintain the package structure and will receive requests to add, delete or merge packages and elements.
+Learn More: Reference Data Package Structure The Package Structure defines the anatomy of the repository.
+Defining the layout of this structure will help with navigation and other facilities that work at a Package level, such as Baselines, Version Control, Documentation and more.
+The structure of the Packages in the repository can be changed at any time, and elements can be freely moved around between Packages if needed.
+It is, however, good practice to spend some time creating a well structured repository at the time of set up, as this will facilitate good modeling behavior and assist newcomers with locating elements and Packages in the repository.
+It is typically a librarian or administrator who will set up and maintain the Package structure and who will receive requests to add, delete or merge Packages and elements.